Living Well With Liver Disease

 It’s no surprise that smoking is bad for anyone’s health.
 If you have a liver condition smoking increases your risk of further liver damage, scarring and liver cancer.

 There are many different ways you can reduce or quit smoking.
 Learn about the different methods to see what might work best for you.

 The benefit and quality of over-the-counter herbal supplements can vary greatly, even for those without liver disease.

-As they may be toxic to your liver or cause any treatments to be less effective, it is important to talk to your doctor or liver specialist before taking any herbal supplements.
+Herbal supplements can be toxic to your liver or cause any treatments to be less effective.
+Therefore, it is important to talk to your doctor or liver specialist before taking any herbal supplements.